nwfsc-fram/boatnet/README.md

 This project uses the Nx workspace tool from nrwl to make use of the "monorepo" development environment.

+All boatnet apps, libs, and tools are moved to the 'workspace' directory.

 - Overview: https://nx.dev/getting-started/what-is-nx
+- Install Nx schematics globally `npm install -g @nrwl/schematics'
-- For specific use of the nx tools, see [this README.](./workspace/README.md)
+- For boatnet specific use of the nx tools, see [this README.](./workspace/README.md)

 ## Contributing Guidelines